Solo (2011 film): Soundtrack

+Release

+Reception

+Jeevi of Idlebrain.com rated the film 3/5 and wrote that "On a whole, Solo is a genuine attempt by the director and makes a decent watch if you ignore the lag in second half".

 Satellite rights

 The satellite rights of the film were acquired by MAA TV for ₹ 8.75 crore.
-The film opened to mixed reviews and became an average grosser at box-office.
+The film opened to mixed reviews and became an Super Hit at box-office.